SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Results: Test simulations

 In order to understand the dependence of the results on the resolution, we adopt three different mass resolutions of gas particles ($m_{\rm g}$) as $m_{\rm g}=0.002$ (High), $0.01$ (Middle), and $0.1\,M_{\odot}$ (Low), where $m_{\rm g}=0.002\,M_{\odot}$ is the same as that of \citet{2003MNRAS.343..413B}.
 We set the softening length of gas ($\epsilon_{\rm g}$) depending on the mass resolution; $\epsilon_{\rm g}=2800$, $7000$, and $14000$\,au for models High, Middle, and Low.
 In this test, we do not use softening for stellar particles.
-We performed 3, 5, and 10 runs for models High, Middle, and Low using different random seeds of the initial turbulent velocity field in order to see the run-to-run variation.
-These models are summarized in table~\ref{tb:IC_B}.